chipkent/deephaven-example-plugin/README.md

 * [./client](./client/): The client-side plugin.
 * [./client.py](./client.py): A script to setup and run the client.

-In one console run:
+In one console, start the server:
 ```bash
 ./server.py
 ```
-and in another console run:
+In another console, run the client:
 ```bash
 ./client.py
 ```